mattermost/notice-file-generator/README.md

 ## Release

-Create tag with release version, pipelines will create a release for that tag.
+Create a tag for desired version, pipelines will create and publish the release.